animalCodes/SocketEnhancements/README.md

 socket, depending on which button in the enchanting table was pressed, a single enhancement will be randomly chosen and applied to the item.

-(As you can see, I didn't spend long on choosing a name for this plugin)
+(As you can see, I didn't spend long on choosing a name for this plugin.)

 ## Configuration

 SocketEnhancements is highly configurable, with options ranging from tweaking how powerful different enhancements are, to disabling core features such as orbs of binding entirely.
-It is highly recommended that you configure the plugin to your liking before you let your player's use it.
+It is highly recommended that you configure the plugin to your liking before you let your players use it.

 ## API